aioz-ai/fl-endovascular/README.md

 - `alg`: Federated learning algorithm: Currently supported: `fedavg`, `fedprox`
 - `lr`: Learning rate.
 Can be tuned with other values

-We use [UNet](https://github.com/milesial/Pytorch-UNet) model in the implementation for segmentation task.
+We use [UNet](https://github.com/milesial/Pytorch-UNet) in the implementation for segmentation task.

 ## Training